nalsi/Info813/Report_1.md

 The original dataset includes 5 variables and 31 observations.
 The 4 variables are identifier, radiology visits (rad vis), patient days (p days), emergency room visits (er vis), and clinic visits (cl vis).
-Except for the identifer being a nominal variable, all the other 4 variables are ratio variables.
+Except for the identifier being a nominal variable, all the other 4 variables are ratio variables.
 A basic descriptive analysis was conducted over these four variables as below: